Exact sampling of molecules in chemical space: Results

-where $m^{P}_{l}$ and $c^{P}_{l}$ are the fitted slope and intercept.
 After extracting $\bar{\varepsilon}_{l}(d)$ and $\bar{G}_{l}(d)$ for each molecule and each $d$, we compute the slope values $m^{G}_{l}$ and $m^{\varepsilon}_{l}$ by regressing Eq.~(\ref{eq:property_linear}) to the outer shell values as $d$ and the 10 shell averages $\bar{P}_{l}(d)$.
 Note that $c^{P}_{l}$ is determined by the value of the central molecule.
 Scatter plots displaying the slope values $m^{P}_{l}$, normalized by the average pairwise distance of all central molecules $\langle d_{ks} \rangle$, against the property values of the central molecules ($d=0$) are presented in Fig.~\ref{fig:slope_properties}a,b.

 A near linear correlation between the radially averaged property $m_{l}^{P}$ derivative and the central property value is found, $m_{l}^{P} \propto \bar{P}_{l}(0)$.
 For instance, the extracted slope values for the solvation free energies $m_{l}^{G}$ correlate linearly with the initial value of the respective central molecule $G_{l}(0)$.
 Average property values increase (decrease) for molecules from the tails of the property distribution corresponding to smaller (larger) values for increasing shell distances.
 Radial average property values of sampled molecules from initial compounds with more negative solvation energies than most other molecules drift towards less soluble compounds and \textit{vice versa}.
 The same trend applies to the HOMO-LUMO gap $\varepsilon$.
-We also find that central molecules with average property values have a near zero slope, indicated by vertical and horizontal lines in Fig.~\ref{fig:slope_properties}ab respectively.
+We also find that central molecules with average property values have a near zero slope, indicated by vertical and horizontal lines in Figs.~\ref{fig:slope_properties}a and~\ref{fig:slope_properties}b respectively.

+The linear trend holds for the band gap (intensive) and solvation energy (extensive) quantity independently as we cannot find a correlation between both quantities (SI Fig.~4b).
+It should be noted though that we have used the the average SOAP representation (intensive) instead of the sum of SOAP terms (extensive).
+It would therefore be interesting to investigate further how the observed trends behave with explicitly size-extensive global representations\cite{https://doi.org/10.1002/syst.201900052}.